 6.5.2.4.1.2 Test applicability

-This test case applies to all types of NR Power Class 2 and 3 UE release 15 and forward and NR Power Class 1 UE release 15 and forward in NR Band n14.
+This test case applies to all types of NR Power Class 3 UE release 15 and forward and NR Power Class 1 UE release 15 and forward in NR Band n14.

+This test case applies to all types of NR Power Class 2 UE not supporting txDiversity-r16 release 15 and forward.